 - A7.8 In the case of the assessment of students with disabilities, reasonable adjustments will be made at the earliest point in the process, and the assessment of outputs will be undertaken on an equal basis with all other students leading to work being marked on an equitable and transparent basis. - A7.9 As a means of developing student abilities and intellectual skills the University promotes formative assessment by returning marked coursework to students within three weeks of the formal date for handing assessments in.
 Students will be informed in advance if for some appropriate reason the three-week return period is likely to be exceeded.
 Individual feedback from unseen examinations is not routinely provided but students have the right to see their scripts on request. - A7.10 Students are given the opportunity to make good any initial assessment failure.
-The Module Board of Examiners will approve the reassessment instrument or elements to be used, or exceptionally, recommend that the entire module be repeated.
-In so doing account will be taken of Regulation A11.1.8 and the regulations relating to the reassessment of SCQF level 7, 8, 9, 10 and 11 modules defined in Sections B and C of the University's academic regulations. - A7.11 In providing students with the opportunity to make good any initial assessment failure, the University will ensure that: - a) those students who pass assessments at the first attempt are not disadvantaged - b) a more difficult regime for reassessment in comparison to that used for original assessment is not introduced - c) appropriate academic support is provided for students who are preparing for reassessment - d) any student achievement in an original assessment component is not downgraded during the process of reassessment - e) any student undertaking reassessment must submit all components of reassessment set by the Module Board of Examiners. - A7.12 The result of all assessments and reassessments (including that which is not in the form of a formal, time-constrained, closed examination) must be submitted for consideration at a Module Board of Examiners. - A7.13 A candidate cannot demand reassessment in tasks or elements which are no longer current in the module or programme of study. - A7.14 Once passed a candidate cannot demand to retake an assessment or repeat a module in order to improve their result, irrespective of extenuating circumstances.
+The Module Leader will confirm the reassessment instrument or elements to be used, or exceptionally, recommend to the Convenor of the Programme Assessment Board that the entire module be repeated.
+In so doing account will be taken of Regulation A11.1.8 and the regulations relating to the reassessment of SCQF level 7, 8, 9, 10 and 11 modules defined in Sections B and C of the University's academic regulations. - A7.11 In providing students with the opportunity to make good any initial assessment failure, the University will ensure that: - those students who pass assessments at the first attempt are not disadvantaged - b) a more difficult regime for reassessment in comparison to that used for original assessment is not introduced - appropriate academic support is provided for students who are preparing for reassessment - d) any student achievement in an original assessment component is not downgraded during the process of reassessment - e) any student undertaking reassessment must submit all components of reassessment set by the Module Leader. - A7.12 A candidate cannot demand reassessment in tasks or elements which are no longer current in the module or programme of study. - A7.13 Once passed a candidate cannot demand to retake an assessment or repeat a module in order to improve their result, irrespective of extenuating circumstances.